 Administrative Class Shares.
 The Trust has adopted, pursuant to Rule 12b-1 under the 1940 Act, a separate Distribution and Servicing Plan for the Administrative Class shares of the Funds.
 The Distribution and Servicing Plan permits the Funds to compensate the Distributor for providing or procuring through financial firms, distribution, administrative, recordkeeping, shareholder and/or related services with respect to the Administrative Class shares.
 Most or all of the distribution and service (12b-1) fees are paid to financial firms through which shareholders may purchase or hold shares.
-Because these fees are paid out of a Fund's Administrative Class assets on an ongoing basis, over time they will increase the cost of an investment in Administrative Class shares, and may cost you more than paying other types of sales charges, such as sales charges that are deducted at the time of investment.
+Because these fees are paid out of a Fund's Administrative Class assets on an ongoing basis, over time they will increase the cost of an investment in Administrative Class shares.
 The following lists the maximum annual rates at which the distribution and/or servicing fees may be paid under each Distribution and Servicing Plan (calculated as a percentage of each Fund's average daily net assets attributable to the particular class of shares):